Hellebore sowing instructions

 - Hellebore seed is best sown fresh, soon after harvesting, otherwise it may go dormant and not germinate for several years.
 Ideally sow your seed as soon as it arrives in a peat or soil based compost in small seed trays or pots.
 DO NOT STORE IN THE FRIDGE.
 If you cannot sow it straight away, just keep them in a cool room.

-- We just scatter the seed on top and then cover with a layer of grit or perlite.
+- Just scatter the seed on top of the compost and then cover with a layer of grit or perlite.

 - They are best left out in the open, but it’s as well to protect against wildlife having a scratch around by covering with some wire netting or similar.
 You can also cover with another pot or seed tray of the same size.
 Try to keep them from drying out and watch out for mice as they are rather partial to the seed.